 May 2020

 Congratulations to the very first graduates of the Solomon-Lane Lab!
-Wishing all the best to Caity Kwun (CMC), Hannah Graves (CMC), and Julia Weinstein (CMC)!
+Wishing all the best to Caity, Hannah, and Julia!
 Thank you to these phenomenal students and researchers for all they brought to me, our lab, and to scientific discovery!

 July 17, 2019

-Undergraduate researchers (left to right in picture below) Hannah Graves (CMC), Julia Weinstein (CMC), and Emily McCabe (Scripps) gave a fantastic presentation today at the Keck Brown Bag Lunch Series on their work: The effects of early-life socialization on behavior in a highly social fish.
+Undergraduate researchers (left to right in picture below) Hannah, Julia, and Emily gave a fantastic presentation today at the Keck Brown Bag Lunch Series on their work: The effects of early-life socialization on behavior in a highly social fish.
 Thank you to all of the Keck researchers for attending and asking great questions!

 June 19, 2019